veniamin-ilmer/veniamin-ilmer.github.io/about.md

 # Defining myself

+The purpose of this page is a self reflection.
+I hope I will be able to use this to decide how I should proceed with my life in the future.

+## Who am I?

 I am a very detail oriented person.
 I strive to understand the fundamentals of anything I study.
 Regardless of my age, I continue to view myself as a perpetual student.

 Example of things I study are programming, analog electronics, mathematics, food health, wealth management, and basic linguistics.

 I frequently question my fundamental assumptions about everything.
 Why is 0 * any number equal to 0?
 Are milk and eggs actually healthy?
-Why do computers work with 1 and 0, for a positive and neutral signal, and not 1, 0, and -1?
+Why do computers work with 1 and 0 electric signals, and not 1, 0, and -1?

 I have always prided myself about being physically fit (while being a nerd at the same time).
 When I was younger I did gymnastics, rock climbing, and parkour.
 Now-a-days, I just go out for long walks.
 They make me feel good.
 I look forward to being to doing outdoor activites with my kids as they grow up.